 The level of monitoring and the parameters monitored are discussed in section 5 of this document but they can broadly be categorised as:

-AtoN state - Generally the status (e.g. ON or OFF, alarm status, etc.) of the AtoN is monitored.
-For floating AtoN, the position may also be monitored;
+AtoN state - Generally the status (e.g. ON or OFF, alarm status, etc.) of the AtoN that is monitored.
+For floating AtoN, this may include position.

-Engineering state - Additional parameters are monitored to indicate the health of the AtoN including redundant standby equipment and its supporting systems (e.g. battery voltage in the case of solar systems).
+Engineering state - Additional parameters can be monitored to indicate the health of the AtoN including redundant standby equipment and its supporting systems.
+Typically these would include battery voltage, solar panel charging current and collision sensors).

+Personal states – Lone worker, collision state, fire, intruder.

+In all cases it is advisable to select systems and parameters to monitor that accurately indicate AtoN status and potentially provide early indication of failures.
+This is as a minimum as there are many other aspects to monitor that contribute to effective AtoN operation.

 Communication Considerations